Donate books to help fund our work. Learn more→

 The soul would have had to experience a darkening if the event of Golgotha had not occurred, if the light coming forth from this event had not had its effect.
 After human beings came to full consciousness of their earthly I, when they had fully entered into the physical world, there appears, among other things, for the first time the concept of the “last will and testament” as a sign that the human will had become so important that it survived death.
 This first appears only in ancient Rome, not yet in Greece.
 Greece did not yet have the concept of the single man or woman standing firmly anchored on the earth.
 Only gradually did the feeling arise that the human being was not only a member of a community but an individual.
 Before this the concept of personality, the concept of the divine-spiritual anchored in the human being, would not have been understood.
 In ancient Greece they could only understand the divine-spiritual residing in the spiritual world.
 But Greek culture could, in the fullest sense, feel what it meant to know with human consciousness that the I lives.
 Nevertheless, it did not recognize that the I is divine.
 In the Orient it was proclaimed by Moses.
 For the Greeks, between birth and death it was not present as something spiritual.
 And there was a deeply tragic feeling that went through all the souls ... [gap in manuscript].
 The Greeks said to themselves that the human being has descended from the divine spiritual world.
 But they did not know that human beings could work themselves back up into that world again, that they could return in the future to the spiritual world.

 This is expressed in the myth of Prometheus;1Compare the Berlin lecture of October 7, 1904 on “The Prometheus Saga,” in The Temple Legend (GA 93) (London: Rudolf Steiner Press, 1985). it is expressed so tragically in the drama of Aeschylus2Aeschylus (525 – 456 s.e.) was the most important founder of Attic tragedy and the oldest of the three great Greek writers of Greek tragedy.
 Quote comes from his trilogy “Prometheia.” when Io, who has become insane, appears to Prometheus.
 Io represents the old clairvoyant consciousness that, in this fourth epoch, could no longer appear in normal states of consciousness but only in a state of madness.
 Science in the modern sense did not yet exist in the earliest times of our culture.
 Only gradually did the human being become a seeker in that science which can independently research the external world independently.
-For this reason something like science has only existed since Thales.3Thales of Miletus, (ca. 625 – ca. 545 B.C.) was a Greek philosopher, one of the “seven wise men,” and one of the founders of philosophy It is an abstraction to speak of “oriental philosophy.”
+For this reason something like science has only existed since Thales.3Thales of Miletus, (ca. 625–ca. 545 B.C.) was a Greek philosopher, one of the “seven wise men,” and one of the founders of philosophy It is an abstraction to speak of “oriental philosophy.”
 Those who began science with Thales were right: before them science was always inspired, born out of the mysteries.
 That was the case with Heraclitus,4Heraclitus of Ephesus, (ca. 540 {544} – 480 {483 s.c.} was a Greek philosopher. who was still inspired by ancient mystery wisdom.
 We are told that he placed his book on the altar of the goddess of Ephesus.

 To the extent that external natural science increases in humanity, to that extent true wisdom will be obstructed.
 We are told in the fourth letter of the Apocalypse how people must find the connection to true wisdom.
 Let us assume that the Christ principle, the revelation of Golgotha would not have come.
-Then, in terms of external science, outstanding people such as Marcus Aurelius, Seneca, and so forth,5Marcus Aurelius: (121 – 180 A.D.) also know as Marcus Aurelius, the Philosopher. was the Roman caesar from 161 A.D.; Lucius Annaeus Seneca (4 B.C. – 65 A.D.) was a Roman politician, philosopher, and poet. would have been present, but the science would have remained merely intellectual and none of it would have contributed to a new ascent to the spiritual.
+Then, in terms of external science, outstanding people such as Marcus Aurelius, Seneca, and so forth,5Marcus Aurelius: (121 – 180 A.D.) also know as Marcus Aurelius, the Philosopher. was the Roman Caesar from 161 A.D.; Lucius Annaeus Seneca (4 B.C. – 65 A.D.) was a Roman politician, philosopher, and poet. would have been present, but the science would have remained merely intellectual and none of it would have contributed to a new ascent to the spiritual.
 Celsus,6Celsus: was a Greek philosopher of the second century.
 Around 180 he wrote “True Discourse” which was the first polemic against Christianity.
 It has been lost but the essence of its content is contained in Origen's response, Contra Celrum. the contemporary of Marcus Aurelius, wrote only external historical gossip about the event of Golgotha.
 But in terms of scientific, logical thinking these people all stood at the highest level.

 What is called skepticism came into this stream.
 We find in Roman culture a complete skepticism existing alongside a highly refined approach to knowledge concerning all things intellectual.
 Let us consider, on the other hand, a personality like Augustine's.
 He was not in a position to arrive at anything other than doubt concerning what he had learned of Greek and Roman science.
 Then he encountered Manicheism, which he came to know only in a false form.
 He became acquainted with a teaching that took into account everything that Zarathustra taught.
 However, his soul was not inclined to take in all of this because the souls of the people living at that time were not meant to undertake such lofty flights of the spirit and see the spirit everywhere behind the physical world.
 The science that had penetrated all the way to the stars deteriorated; and even if this science had reached the Europeans no one could have understood it.
 The soul had to remain attached to what could be seen in the external world of the senses.